What Is PIM Software?

 Distributors

-Creating eCommerce-ready product information is an essential requirement for modern distributors.
+Creating website-ready product information is an essential requirement for modern distributors.
 Increasingly, manufacturers expect their products (and product information) to be displayed in a high-quality and uniform data feed.
 So it’s key for distributors to efficiently manage large volumes of product data across multiple sales channels.

 PIM streamlines the management and distribution of product data across multiple channels in multiple languages.
 So distributors have total confidence in the quality of the product data being published.